jesseopdenbrouw/thuas-riscv/sw/bootloader/README.md

 address space and is executed at startup.
 It waits for about 5 seconds (@ 50 MHz) before it jumps to the application at address 0x00000000.
-If a character is received via the USART within these 5 seconds, a prompt is shown and the user can enter commands.
+If a character is received via UART1 within these 5 seconds, a prompt is shown and the user can enter commands.
 The command "h" (without the quotes) displays a list of supported commands.